 will succeed.
 (Note that that's literally "username" and "password" -- the demo auth service is deliberately not very secure!)

-Note that it's up to the auth service to decide what needs authentication -- teaming Ambassador with an authentication service can be as flexible or strict as you need it to be.
+Note that it's up to the auth service to decide what needs authentication -- teaming Ambassador Edge Stack with an authentication service can be as flexible or strict as you need it to be.

-We've just walked through some of the core features of Ambassador in a local configuration.
-Next, we'll walk through how to configure these features in Kubernetes.
+We've just walked through some of the core features of Ambassador Edge Stack in a local configuration.
+To see Ambassador Edge Stack in action on Kubernetes, check out the Installation Guide.